grpc/proposal/A66-otel-stats.md

 boundaries and set it through the
 [OTel SDK](https://opentelemetry.io/docs/specs/otel/metrics/sdk/#view).

-Also note that, as per an
+Note that, according to an
-[OpenTelemetry proposal on stability](https://docs.google.com/document/d/1Nvcf1wio7nDUVcrXxVUN_f8MNmcs0OzVAZLvlth1lYY/edit#heading=h.dy1cg9doaq26), changes to bucket boundaries might not be considered a breaking change.
+[OpenTelemetry proposal on stability](https://docs.google.com/document/d/1Nvcf1wio7nDUVcrXxVUN_f8MNmcs0OzVAZLvlth1lYY/edit#heading=h.dy1cg9doaq26), changes to bucket boundaries may not be considered as breaking.
 Depending on the proposal, this recommendation would change to use `ExponentialHistogram`s instead, which would allow for automatic adjustments of the scale to better fit the data.

 #### Attributes